zack744/ai-image-studio/README.md

 - ☁️ **One-click Deploy** - Quick deployment with Docker and Cloudflare Workers
 - 🤖 **Multi-model Support** - Support multiple AI models and service providers
 - 🔄 **Cloud Sync** - Seamlessly sync your content across all devices

+## 🔒 Data Security

+Typix puts your data security and privacy protection first:

+- **🛡️ Browser Local Storage** - Based on WASM SQLite technology, all data is completely stored in your browser
+- **🔐 Zero Data Upload** - Your creative content, settings and other sensitive data never leave your device
+- **🚫 No Server Dependencies** - Client mode requires no external server dependencies, ensuring data sovereignty
+- **🔄 Optional Cloud Sync** - Support for optional cloud sync functionality

+We protect both your creativity and privacy.

 ## ⚡ Powered by Leading AI Models